 The ability to stream NFL+ on your TV depends on several factors.

 You cannot watch NFL games live on your TV.
-This functionality is only available on a device.
-You’re also only able to watch the NFL Network live on your TV.
+This functionality is only available on a device, outside of out-of-market preseason games.
+You are able to watch the NFL Network live on your TV.

 It’s also not possible to screencast your phone to your TV.
 The NFL has stated they don’t support that feature.